 – A Dictionary of the Malayan Language in two parts, Malayan and English and English and Malayan.
 15+589 p.
 L. 1812; also a grammar of Malay.

-– The Travels of Marco Polo.
-1818, and many editions.
+– The Travels of Marco Pol,. a Venetian, in the Thirteenth Century.
+80+781 p.
+L. 1818, and many editions.

 – Numismata Orientalia illustrata.
 1–2.
-L. 1823–25.
+L. 1823–25; a few further works.

 Sources: *A Brief Memoir of the Life and Writings of the Late William Marsden, Written by Himself.
-L. 1838; Buckland, Dictionary; portrait (etching by Mrs. D. Turner from a painting by Th.
+L. 1838; Buckland, Dictionary; W.W., D.N.B.
+36, 1893, 206f.; portrait (etching by Mrs. D. Turner from a painting by Th.
 Phillips) in India Office Library and Records.
 Report 1978; Wikipedia with drawing.